 - Mrs Kilic – MSA

 All staff are committed to ensuring that every pupil receives a well-rounded primary education which is not purely focused on test results.
 We have an excellent reputation for inclusion and special educational needs provision.
-We are one of only a handful of schools in the area to have a dedicated non classroom-based Inclusion Leader who supports not only our children with special needs but their families too.
 We are extremely proud to be an adoption-friendly school.
 For many of our children, English is not their first language so we have a number of skilled Teaching Assistants who specialise in working with them.
-Our staff follow a programme of continuous professional development and share best practice both with colleagues at Lord Deramore’s and at other schools in the area.
-We have several international partnerships, including links with Norway and France, and have adopted an ‘outward looking’ approach to researching effective teaching practice from across the globe.